UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- "Modularization"

-    Order your code in logical consistent modules that separates behavior that belongs together via interfaces.
+     Order your design in logical consistent modules that separates behavior that belongs together via interfaces.